 Ingrid Jerve Ramsøy, PhD in International Migration and Ethnic Relations (IMER), is a researcher at Malmö Institute for Studies of Migration, Diversity and Welfare (MIM) at Malmö University, Sweden.
 Her background (BA and MPhil) is in social anthropology and she has extensive ethnographic fieldwork experience from Sweden, Spain, Bolivia, and Senegal.
 In her doctoral thesis Expectations and Experiences of Exchange: Migrancy in the Global Market of Care between Spain and Bolivia (2019) she investigated how care is exchanged within and beyond the global market, how the value of this care shifts shape across time and space, and the effects this has on transnational families based in Spain and Bolivia.
 After completing her PhD she has worked in the Horizon 2020 project Norms and Values in European Migration and Refugee Crisis (NoVaMigra), investigating the role of norms and values in the Swedish resettlement system and integration field, doing fieldwork with practitioners from the public sector and civil society organizations in Sweden.
 Her main research interests can be summarized as the effects of transnational migration on social relations and value formation, on both an intimate family level, as well as on receiving and sending contexts.

-Giacomo Solano is Head of Research at the Migration Policy Group (MPG).
+Giacomo Solano is the former Head of Research at the Migration Policy Group (MPG).
 His research interests include the comparative analysis of migration and integration statistics and policies (e.g., the Migrant Integration Policy Index, MIPEX) and labour market integration of migrants (e.g. migrant entrepreneurship).
 He holds a PhD joint degree in Sociology from the University of Amsterdam and University of Milan‐Bicocca.
+He is now Assistant Professor in Migrant Inclusion alla Radboud University.

 Kristen Sarah Biehl